-The deadline for filing an application for February 2012 graduation has passed.
-An application for graduation in June 2012 must be on file in the Office of the Registrar by September 15, 2011.
+The deadlines for filing an application for September 2012 and February 2013 graduation have passed.
+An application for graduation in June 2013 must be on file in the Office of the Registrar by September 14, 2012.

-CARDINAL CHECK\
+CARDINAL CHECK

 Cardinal Check is York College's new web-based academic advisement and degree audit system.